'Anchorman 2' revives cult classic, but has Ron Burgundy sold out?

 "Ron Burgundy is a sellout," Adam McKay, the film's writer-director, told Reuters.
 "The whole joke of the character is that he is a complete and total sellout, so it makes us laugh to see him doing the news and selling cars."

 McKay said the cult thing is over for the second film, which is a much more lavishly promoted release than the July 2004 film about the 1970s anchorman.
-Made by Paramount Pictures for a budget of $50 million, "Anchorman 2" could earn $55 million over its first five days, estimated Jeff Bock, senior box office analyst at Exhibitor Relations Co.
+Made by Paramount Pictures for a budget of $50 million (30 million pounds), "Anchorman 2" could earn $55 million over its first five days, estimated Jeff Bock, senior box office analyst at Exhibitor Relations Co.

 "Anchorman 2" picks up the story of the suit-clad and mustachioed Ron Burgundy, described as "more man than the rest," a decade after the first film, when he has been reduced to becoming an alcoholic SeaWorld announcer after losing his anchor job to his now estranged wife, Veronica Corningstone.